LucienRochery/Metris/README.md

 ```

 Run `cconfig .` before building to verify all LAPACKE related flags are set to ON.
 When choosing install prefix, be wary that LAPACK already has an `INSTALL` directory.

+To help Metris find LAPACK:

-Set `LAPACK_INCLUDE_DIR` environment variable to directory containing `lapacke.h` and `lapacke_mangling.h`.
+ - Set environment variable LAPACK_DIR or pass -DLAPACK_DIR to directory containing lib/liblapack(e)\* and include/lapacke.h
-If compiled from source, this is the `<install dir>/include/` directory.
-If in `/usr/include` or `/usr/local/include`, this is not necessary.
+ - or set variables -DLAPACK_INCLUDE_DIRS -DLAPACK_LIBRARIES either from a parent project or at CMake call time
+ - or append to C_INCLUDE_PATH or CPLUS_INCLUDE_PATH where lapacke.h is found assuming the parent contains lib/liblapack(e)\*

+Failing that, default system directories will be tried.

 ---